Russian businessman back after fleeing house arrest in Italy

-MOSCOW (AP) — A Russian businessman who made a daring escape from house arrest in Italy where he was nabbed on a U.S. warrant for breaching Western sanctions surfaced in Russia on Tuesday, saying he fled because Italian courts would’ve caved in to American pressure to extradite him.
+MOSCOW (AP) — A Russian businessman who made a daring escape from house arrest in Italy where he was nabbed on a U.S. warrant for breaching Western sanctions surfaced in Russia on Tuesday, saying he fled because Italian courts would have given in to American pressure to extradite him.

 Artyom Uss, the 40-year-old son of the governor of Russia’s vast Krasnoyarsk region in eastern Siberia, was arrested in Italy in October on a U.S. warrant.
 The U.S. has sought Uss’ extradition on charges of smuggling Western technologies in violation of Western sanctions and money laundering.
 He was transferred from jail to house arrest at a compound on the outskirts of Milan in December.

-Last month, Uss fled after an Italian court ruled to extradite him to the U.S. His whereabouts were unknown until Tuesday, when he told the state RIA Novosti news agency that he was back in Russia.
+Last month, Uss fled after an Italian court ruled to extradite him to the U.S. His location was unknown until Tuesday, when he told the state RIA Novosti news agency that he was back in Russia.

 Uss argued he had to flee because the Italian court had “demonstrated its clear political bias” and was likely to “cave in under the U.S. authorities’ pressure” amid Russia-West tensions over fighting in Ukraine.